scottdillon/TIF-Stack/README.md

 - Grafana and Telegraf connect with no further setup.
 - Email alerting is set up in Grafana if desired.
 - Telegraf collects data from a Postgresql database if environment variables are filled in.
-- HTTPS is automatically enabled via [Caddy](https://caddyserver.com/)
+- HTTPS is automatically enabled via [Caddy](https://caddyserver.com/).
+- Includes [separate image rendering container](https://github.com/grafana/grafana-image-renderer/blob/master/docs/remote_rendering_using_docker.md) for external rendering.

 ## Getting Started
 First, you're going to need docker and docker-compose.
 Install them if you haven't already and then come back to this point.
 Then, find the example environment files and rename them.
 Then, fill them in with your desired values.